StefanSilver/Dataloop-Documentation/Documentation/resources_footer.md

 # Dataloop Resources

-Dataloop has a lot of resources from which you can learn about the services we offer.
-However, it may be difficult to see the whole picture when it comes to where all the resources are, or when you're trying to find something specific.
-That's why we took care of organising all of them here.
+Dataloop has a lot of resources that can help you learn about the services we offer.
+However, it may be challenging to have a comprehensive understanding of the location of all resources or to locate something particular that you need.
+That's why we took care of organising all of them.

-Below, you will find links to a **mindmap** showing, in a visual way, all of the resources available - each element is clickable and will redirect you to that resource.
-Also, you will find other Documentation pages and their descriptions, so you know where to look for what you want to learn.
+Below, you will find links to a **mindmap** showing all of the resources available - each element is clickable and will redirect you to that resource.
+Below you will also find other Documentation pages and their descriptions, so you know where to look, and what you'll find.

-## Resources List

 1. [Dataloop's Developer Mindmap](https://gitmind.com/app/docs/m7u63dss) - a visual representation of all the resources available for developers.
 2. [Dataloop's Developer Documentation on Redocly](https://developers.dataloop.ai/tutorials/tutorials/) - here you will find a [Beginner Onboarding](https://developers.dataloop.ai/onboarding/onboarding/) which will walk you throught the basics of using Dataloop's platform from the Python SDK, and also an [Advanced Onboarding Exercise](https://developers.dataloop.ai/onboarding/11_onboarding_exercise/) which will show you how to use the platform on a more complicated usecase; [you can also find them on GitHub](https://github.com/dataloop-ai/dtlpy-documentation), if that's your thing.
+3. [Dataloop's Main GitHub Repository](https://github.com/dataloop-ai) - this repository contains the main dtlpy package, along with its documentation and other resources; this is meant to be a "clean" space containing the critical elements of Dataloop.
+4. [Dataloop's Developer GitHub Repository](https://github.com/dataloop-ai-apps) - this repository contains resources, exercises, examples, documentations, etc. - its purpose is to be a Developer Community, which offers resources and guides from which developers can learn about the platform, ask questions and find useful code and guide that will solve their problems.
+5. [Dataloop's API Documentation](https://github.com/dataloop-ai-apps/dataloop-api-documentation) - this documentation is a beginner's guide to how to use Dataloop's Rest APIAPI ([click here to open the Swagger UI API page](https://gate.dataloop.ai/api/v1/docs/#/)); it will walk you through what API's are in general, what Dataloop's API is, how it helps you, why you should use it and teaches you **how** to use it.
+You can also [find a "Glossary" of all API commands here](https://github.com/dataloop-ai-apps/dataloop-api-documentation/blob/main/02_swagger_ui_api_guide.md).
+6. [Dataloop's WebUI Version](https://console.dataloop.ai/welcome) - remember that you can always use (and should use) the WebUI version of Dataloop; some things are easier to do on the WebUI version, while others are easier to do in the PythonSDK version - so be sure to use both.

+Finally, if you have any troubles in your journey to learn and use Dataloop, you can always contact us for help by clicking the small e-mail button located at the bottom right of the [main Dataloop web page](https://dataloop.ai/), or even [book a demo so we can walk you through how to use Dataloop](https://dataloop.ai/#talkToAnExpert).